VCTLabs/software_version_description_template/README.rst

 DID-compliant Software Version Description in reStructuredText_.
 This repo contains the following items:

-* A Data Item Descripttion for a Software Version Description (SVD) (in ASCII text format)
+* A Data Item Descripttion for a Software Version Description (SVD) in ASCII text format
 * A DID-compliant SVD outline using all the required DID sections (in reStructuredText format)
+* Sample document styles for rst2pdf_
-* A sample title-page logo and system diagram
+* Sample title-page, logo, and system diagram
+* Sample version table using OpenEmbedded SW manifest
+* Sample ChangeLog data generated via gitchangelog_
 * Python source for the system diagram
 * A tox file and Makefiles (to build things from source)